openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 - ### Second-Order Validation
 RuleSet supports cross-field validations, allowing you to define dependencies between columns.
 For example, you can specify: `if column A contains "John Doe," then column B must contain "1970-12-22."`

+- ### No implicit evaluation
+Data is never evaluated implicitly.
+All validation rules must be explicitly defined to be applied.

+With these key features, RuleSet allows you to specify data validation rules at different levels of stringency.
+See [Appendix C](#appendix-c) for examples.

 ---

 ## Table of Contents